cardboard-iguana/cardboard-iguana.com/log/2022-03-15-itprotv-comptia-security-plus.md

 ### Normalization

 Normalization is the process of converting string data to its simplest possible form, ensuring that the underlying application code deals with only a single binary representation of a given user input.
-It is important to validate input *after* normalization in order to avoid malicious input that take advantage of Unicode’s variability.
+It is important to validate input *after* normalization in order to avoid malicious input that take advantage of Unicode's variability.

 ### Stored Procedures